Types of Industrial Accidents

 Forklift Accidents

 Forklifts are common in distribution centers, logistics hubs, and construction settings.
 They have large moving parts and can drive in multiple directions.
 Some have zero-turn capabilities, which allow sudden directional changes.
 Their high center of gravity makes them prone to rollovers.
 Workers may experience crushing injuries, broken bones, and amputations as a result of forklift accidents.
-Common forklift accidents include dropped pallets, pedestrian collisions, and rollovers.
+Our Texas forklift accident lawyers have worked in many types of cases, and the most common accidents they encountered include dropped pallets, pedestrian collisions, and rollovers, among others.

 In 2018, 310 Texas workers were injured in forklift incidents, including five who died.
 More than 25 percent required hospitalization for more than 31 days.
 OSHA reports that 70 percent of forklift accidents could be prevented.
 Employers are responsible for creating a safe work environment around forklifts.
 Companies can prevent accidents by providing smooth, even surfaces, enforcing slow driving speeds, and erecting barriers between pedestrians and forklifts.